rawbsrn/arrays-and-looping/README.md

 Test: If a Number contains a "3", it will show a image of mr. Rogers"
 Code: countDown(3)
 ExpectedOutput:(picture goes here)

+Test: It will return an array of numbers from users inputted number to the 0, replacing "1" with "Beep!", "2" with "Boop!", and "3" with "Won't you be my neighbor?"
+Code: countDown(4)
+ExpectedOutput:"4, Won't you be my neighbor?, Boop!, Beep!, 0"

 ## Known Bugs